DNS Testing and Troubleshooting Guide

 Here is an example of correctly configured MX records generating an error:

 This is the MX record for sugar-duck.com.
 Since the MX record is pointed to sugar-duck.com, it will correctly route email to the same server as where the website is hosted, despite the error indicated by LeafDNS.

-If you're using HostGator name servers, these DNS records can be managed in your HG cPanel using the Advanced DNS zone editor, or within WHM.
+If you're using HostGator name servers, these DNS records can be managed in your HG cPanel using the Advanced Zone Editor, or within WHM.
 The normal basic configuration will involve an A record for your domain and a CNAME for your www subdomain.

-The A record for your domain should be pointed to the IP address for your cPanel.
-This will be available in the Server Information section of the left hand sidebar from your cPanel home page.
-The www subdomain should be a CNAME pointed to your domain name:
+The A record for your domain should be pointed to the Site IP address of your cPanel.
+This will be available in the General Information section on the right-hand panel of your cPanel home page.
+The www subdomain should be a CNAME pointed to your domain name.

 Common Errors and How to Resolve Them

 In this section you'll learn how to address common errors for each type of issue:

 Here are some of the most common errors you may experience with your name servers: